Friday’s ‘Bold And The Beautiful’ Spoilers: Shocking Tragedy Strikes When Thomas Confronts Hope

 The Bold and the Beautiful spoilers state that Hope will be in danger.
 Although she previously told Liam Spencer (Scott Clifton) that she is not afraid of Thomas, she may quickly change her tune.
 Up until this point, she has only seen the nice side of the designer.
 Hope is about to experience the full wrath of a man who has been rejected in love.

 It appears as if there may be a confrontation between Thomas and Hope.
-Hope is still mad that he kept Beth Spencer (Madeline Valdez and River Davidson) from her while Thomas is angry that she did not even give him a chance to explain his side of the story.
+Hope is still mad that he kept Beth Spencer (Madeline Valdez and River Davidson) from her, while Thomas is angry that she did not even give him a chance to explain his side of the story.
 The Bold and the Beautiful spoilers hint that one of them will leave the cliff house on a stretcher.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.